 If anime had Olympic medals, Yuri on Ice would be aiming for gold.
 An anime about competitive figure skating doesn’t sound very promising, but Yuri on Ice Movie put all doubts to rest with the best first episode of the Fall 2016 season thus far.

 So.. today let’s review why I think yuri on ice movie is the best anime of the season why would anyone not like this anime well let’s not think more about it and let me justify this statement.

 How do I figure?
 Here are a few very good reasons.

 The mixed-use of manga-style monochrome splashed with watercolor is perfect for their rotoscoped animation sequence.
 It synched perfectly with the music, which is, for lack of a better term, sensational.
 You’re just going to have to watch it.
 It’s amazing.

 The music doesn’t stop at the opening; the insert tracks are phenomenal.
 When the main character is performing at the end of the episode, they play an opera track in the background, which sounds so authentic, but it’s actually an original piece created specifically for this performance!
 Does that mean we’ll get a unique opera soundtrack every time someone skates?
 That would be amazing.

-Rotoscoping is the animation technique of capturing live motion footage using actors and then tracing them for cartoons.
+Rotoscoping is the animation technique of capturing live motion footage using actors and then tracing them for anime.
 It’s not utilized that often in anime because, well, it doesn’t look very good.

 Take Aku no Hana for example; it had its fans complaining that the characters looked ugly and that the manga art should have been used instead.